If there’s one thing that sprints are for that is to bootstrap your motivation and engagement with the project.

 Stay tuned though, as there is another node coming over if some technical details can be sorted out first.

 Is that compatible?

-For quite a while I had this idea floating on my head: it would be cool that add-on developers could check if their add-ons work, not only for the current released Plone version2, but actually with the current development version.
+For quite a while I had this idea floating on my head: it would be cool that add-on developers could check if their add-ons work, not only for the current released Plone version ((that’s already doable and easy to set up)), but actually with the current development version.

 With that in mind these three new Jenkins jobs were born:

 I just did some basic testing on them, so please, use them and report feedback.